-- Hormonal Shifts and Mood Swings – Hormone shifts are a primary factorin most of the causes of anxiety.
-However, hormone shifts when considered on their own are periods during which the body’s hormones and brain chemistry are unbalanced.
-Testosterone increases in males and estrogen increases in females, causing heightened reactivity and emotional responses.
-Moreover, when external stressors are combined with a preexisting imbalance in hormones, the brain is likely to react by altering its physical structure, creating more receptors for stress hormones and decreasing the amount of receptors for relaxation hormones, which can cause long term anxiety problems.
+- Hormonal Shifts and Mood Swings Hormone shifts are a primary factor in teenage related anxiety.
+Testosterone increases in males and estrogen increase in females, causing heightened reactivity and emotional responses.
+Moreover, when external stressors are combined with a preexisting imbalance in hormones, the brain is likely to react by altering its physical structure, creating more receptors for stress hormones and decreasing the number of receptors for relaxation hormones, which can cause long term anxiety problems.

-- Distancing from Parents or Guardians – If a teenager has been close with his or her parents from a young age, it may be difficult for them to accept the need to branch out and form connections with others, as well as the need to form their own identity separate from their parents.
-Being “on their own” for the first time and taking on new responsibilities can cause feelings of inadequacy and fear as they learn to adjust to having less protection and guidance than they are used to.
+- Distancing from Parents or Guardians If a teenager has been close with his or her parents from a young age, it may be difficult for them to accept the need to branch out and form connections with others, as well as the need to form their own identity separate from their parents.
+Being on their own for the first time and taking on new responsibilities can cause feelings of inadequacy and fear as they learn to adjust to having less protection and guidance than they are used to.

-- Changing Ideals and Parental Disapproval - Adolescence is a time of changing ideals.
+- Changing Ideals and Parental Disapproval Adolescence is a time of changing ideals.
 Because our ideals as children are often formed in large part by our parents or guardians, when our ideals change it can be disconcerting to the adults in our lives.
 It may be that the religion a teen has grown up with is no longer for them, or their political ideas have become different from their parents', or they have discovered something else about themselves an intellectual or active passion, or even a sexual orientation they were previously unaware of.
 Any of these discoveries can cause parental disapproval and a stifling of the adolescent's development which can cause them to feel unloved and even suspect that they are a bad person for not agreeing with their parents as they had always done previously.

-- Isolation – Stressful feelings of isolation in teens can be caused by many factors.
-This often has to do with a combination of distancing from parents and the process of forming “new” identity.When forming their identities, teenagers sometimes default to identifying with a particular group of people and rejecting others.
+- Isolation Stressful feelings of isolation in teens can be caused by many factors.
+For example, when forming their identities, teenagers sometimes default to identifying with a particular group of people and rejecting others.
 When these divisions occur, friends can separate from friends and isolation can result.
-Combined with tension in the home environment, this can lead to the clichéd conception that “no one understands me,” from which depression and anxiety often stem.
+Combined with tension in the home environment, this can lead to a feeling that no one understands you, from which depression and anxiety often stem.

-- Peer and Social Pressures – Peer and social pressures to look or behave a certain way or do certain things cause stress by making the adolescent feel as though they have no choice and are “trapped” by social expectations, that they are having to change who they really are (or see others change), and/or that they are abnormal and somehow lesser if they don't give in to the pressures they are subject to.
+- Peer and Social Pressures Peer and social pressures to look or behave a certain way or do certain things cause stress by making the adolescent feel as though they have no choice and are trapped by social expectations, that they are having to change who they really are (or see others change), and/or that they are abnormal and somehow lesser if they don't give in to the pressures they are subject to.
 Often peer pressures deviate sharply from what parents recommend and/or demand, which results in extra tension from the disconnect between parental rules and teenage social rules.